IRL2/nanover-server-py/README.md

     python -m pytest python-libraries

-Optionally, you can run most of tests in parallel with pytest-xdist:
+Optionally, you can run most of the tests in parallel with pytest-xdist:

     pytest -m pip install pytest-xdist
     python -m pytest python-libraries -n auto -m 'not serial'